 Some simple torii gates are made of stone and coated with moss if they are old in the forest which blends in nature really well.
-On the contrary torii gates which are painted red or orange and black stands out and catch the eye and effectively shows people there is shrine behind it.
+On the contrary torii gates which are painted red or orange and black stand out and catch the eye and effectively show people there is shrine behind it.

 Although we sometimes call them gate for descriptive purposes, it has no doors to close, it’s always open to the world.
 Torii literally means bird perch and there is a description of it in Japanese mythology as an important factor.

 In a limited sense, Sando is a path inside a torii gate, while it can mean all the path which lead to the shrine in a broad sense.
 Some shrines have more than one Sando, then the main path is called Omote-Sando.

 Toro is one of the traditional luminaires which has been used to light up the Shinto rites, usually no light in those lanterns on a usual occasion.
 Most of Toro in shrines are made of wood or stone.

 There is a portable lantern which is used as a foot light called “Kageto”; it’s a box with a candle in it, which gives dim light to keep the darkness when the rites (especially funeral ceremony of Shinto) are performed.

 A pair of Shishi (lion-dog) are called Komainu, often found on each side of a shrine’s entrance or in front of the haiden.

 Furthermore, on the eaves of both shrine roof, one can frequently find carvings of this mythical beast.
 As guardians outside the shrine gate, one Shishi is depicted with its mouth open (to scare off evils) and the other with its mouth closed (to shelter and keep in the good spirits).